junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 "No," Cas agrees, turning his head slightly, looking at Dean's side.
 But he doesn't elaborate.

 And Dean thinks he can start to understand now.
 He imagines an angel sitting on the edge of the cloud, looking down at the earth.
-For thousands of years Cas would just watch, and now, for the first time, he's walking among them.
+For thousands of years, Cas would just watch, and now, for the first time, he's walking among them.
 How can it possibly *not* be confusing and easy to make mistakes?
 How can they even remotely expect him to act the same way humans would do, making the same choices, the "right" choices as they'd make, in the difficult times?
 And yet, Cas is here, walking alongside him, keeping him company, making moves together with him.
 What more can he ask?

 Dean glances at Cas, running into Cas's eyes.
 And he says, quiet and sincere, "I'm so sorry, Cas." and, "Thank you."

 He doesn't explain why.

-But he thinks Cas understand.
+But he thinks Cas understands.

 Because the angel has a tiniest curl on the tip of his lips.
 And Dean doesn't miss it.